DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 * One along the southeast wall, which leads to [[#T3d.
 Town Green]]
 * One to the southwest, which leads to [[#T3e.
 Churchyard]]
 ## T3c.
 Southern Cottages
-This area is largely as described in <span class="citation">U1.
-Abandoned Cottages (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez#U1AbandonedCottages">U1.
+Abandoned Cottages</a> (p.
 162)</span> (south cottages).
 However, if they weren’t killed in [[Arc Q - A Shining Beacon]], two **Barovian hexwitches** and two **Barovian bogwitches**, as described in [[Arc P - Ravenloft Heist#P9c.
 Cauldron Room|Arc P - Ravenloft Heist]], lurk in four cottages flanking the road.
 If she’s still alive, Wensencia and her undead **dire wolf**, as described in [[Arc M - The Dragon's Manor#The Witch's Harvest|The Witch's Harvest]], lurk in a fifth cottage.
 The witches emerge and attack any players who pass between or enter the cottages.
 ## T3d.
 Town Green
 When the players enter this area, read: